 This message was prompted by the death of the healthy 18 year old son of Katie Stiner on May 27, 2014.
 The cause of death was ruled to be a caffeine overdose when he ingested pure caffeine in powder form.
 Although the amount of caffeine in his system was far more than seen with normal consumption of caffeinated beverages, those that may be vulnerable to the harmful effects of this chemical, like those with chronic pain, might want to avoid it.

-What about sugar in soda?
+sugar in soda?
 Is sugar a drug?
 You bet.
 Sugar is one of the original drugs that used to be only available by prescription as noted in Bittersweet: The Story of Sugar by Peter Macinnis.
 This drug not only stimulates the brain and causes dependency, it also harms the body in other ways.
 Has anyone died from a sugar overdose?
 Yes, people die everyday from complications caused by diabetes, a disease hallmarked by the harmful effects of frequent blood sugar spikes and consistently high blood sugar levels.
 Now that our society is chemically-numb to sugar, it is available in every market in the world, usually in a soda product.

 Anyone who is experiencing pain should be extra cautious about avoiding anything that contains sugar because sugar promotes inflammation and inflammation leads to pain.
 That is why one of the keys to an Anti-Inflammatory Diet is to avoid sugary foods.
 In addition to sugar, sodas contain another, lesser known chemical that can lead to more pain, Aspartame.
 For years, researchers have reported about the potential harmful effects of Aspartame, a flavor enhancer.
 The effects are primarily seen in the nervous system such as: headaches, depression and blurred vision.
 This chemical is meant to stimulate the taste buds but it appears to do more than that in some people.
 Aspartame could even contribute to a painful experience by sensitizing the nervous system in some people.